virialvill/all-the-news-react/README.md

 ## Multiple Sections

-Currently our app only render the arts section.
+Currently our app only renders the arts section.
 We need to code the navbar tabs to communicate with App in order to fetch other sections.

 In App.js, restructure the lifecycle to separate out the fetch action into its own function: